MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

    : Results from RWR through the molecular multilayer and disease-disease similarity network

+    Diseases are represented by triangle pink nodes, genes are represented by white nodes and target genes by grey nodes.

 Rare disease pathways identified
 ====================================

-To compare results from the different approaches, we use orsum [2]_.
+Approaches give us a list of RD pathways significantly connected to vitamin A target genes.
+To easily compare results, we use orsum [2]_.
+Results are displayed into a heatmap in the :numref:`useCase1_orsum`.

 .. code-block:: bash